mattmallencode/crm/README.md

 | team_id | name |
 |:--:|:--:|
 | Primary Key, Integer, Auto Increment |String|

+The team_id is unique to each team and auto increments from 0.
+The name is the the name decided by the team owner upon creation.
 #### Invites
 The following table describes the data model used for "invite" entities i.e. invitations to users to join a given team.